pedrolamarao/metal/README.md

 Psys is built with an LLVM based toolset.

-You must configure the toolset by defining file `tools.properties` based on `tools.properties.default`.

 These tools are required:

 - GNU grub version 2
 - GNU gdb
-- GNU mtools
 - LLVM (clang, lld, llvm-ar) version 13
 - QEMU

+You may configure tools in `tools.properties`.

 For more information, see [TOOLS](doc/TOOLS.md).